lvanderlaat/tl/README.md

 # Transfer Learning Tremor Location

-This repository contains the code used in [van der Laat *et al.* (2023, in prep.)]() to locate the tremor from the Kilauea caldera collapse in 2018.
+This repository contains the code used in [van der Laat *et al.* (in prep.)]() to locate the tremor from the Kilauea caldera collapse in 2018.

 # Installation